pydoit/doit/doc/tutorial_1.rst

    .  imports

-Note that simply changing a file timestamp would not trigger a new execution.
+Note that simply changing a file timestamp does not trigger a new execution.

 targets
 ^^^^^^^

-For ``targets``, it only checks if the target exists.
+For ``targets``, the only verification that is made is whether the file exists or not.
-So if a target is removed it will be re-created even without changes on dependencies.
+So if a target is removed it will be re-created even if the dependencies remain unmodified.

 .. code-block:: console